 - a.
-Presented is the respective ACT specified by the G-BA. - b.
-According to the G-BA, it is assumed that the patients covered by the therapeutic indication are not (no longer) eligible for (symptomatic) treatment with nonsteroidal anti-inflammatory drugs (NSAIDs) and/or glucocorticoids alone.
-The use of glucocorticoids (systemic and/or intra-articular) should be possible as part of a relapse therapy. - c.
-It is assumed that when selecting the comparator, a switch is made to a bDMARD that has not yet been used as part of the previous therapy.
-Unchanged continuation of an inadequate (pre)treatment does not correspond to the ACT.
+Presented is the ACT specified by the G-BA. - b.
+According to the G-BA, it is assumed that the patients covered by the therapeutic indication are not (no longer) eligible for (symptomatic) treatment with NSAIDs and/or glucocorticoids alone.
+The use of glucocorticoids (systemic and/or intra-articular) should be possible as part of a relapse therapy.

-ACT: appropriate comparator therapy; DMARD: disease-modifying antirheumatic drug; G-BA: Federal Joint Committee; MTX: methotrexate; NSAID: nonsteroidal anti-inflammatory drug
+ACT: appropriate comparator therapy; DMARD: disease-modifying antirheumatic drug; G-BA: Federal Joint Committee; NSAID: nonsteroidal anti-inflammatory drug